Cellularity and subdivision of KLR and weighted KLRW algebras: Some properties of weighted KLRW algebras

 \end{enumerate} \end{Lemma}

 \begin{Lemma} Let $D\in\Webab[\bx,\bi][\by,\bj]$ be a straight line diagram.
 Then $D$ is invertible in $\WA(X)$, for appropriately chosen $X$, with inverse $D^{\star}$. \end{Lemma}

-The set of positions $X$ is a set of loadings $(\charge,\bx)$, where $\charge$ is a charge, or red position, and $\bx$ is a solid positioning.
-In particular, the loadings in $X$ do necessarily have the same charge, which means that the end points of the red strings can vary.
+The set of positions $X$ is a set of loadings $(\charge,\bx)$, where $\charge$ is a charge and $\bx$ is a solid positioning.
+In particular, the loadings in $X$ do not necessarily have the same charge, which means that the endpoints of the red strings can vary.